- Crime statistics

 - After receiving and considering the CAAC's advice, the ADA Compliance Officer will rule on the grievance and notify the CAAC, the complainant, and other concerned parties of his ruling within five working days.

-- If the complainant does not accept the decision of the President of the College, then the complainant may appeal the matter, by way of the President, to the Executive Committee of the Board of Trustees at its next regularly scheduled meeting.
+- If the complainant does not accept the decision of the President of the University, then the complainant may appeal the matter, by way of the President, to the Executive Committee of the Board of Trustees at its next regularly scheduled meeting.

 Note: These grievance procedures are designed to protect the due process rights of complainants while at the same time resolving disputes at a personal level in the spirit of Matthew 18.
-Following the College's grievance procedures shall in no way substitute for or impair the complainant's right to file an ADA complaint with the appropriate agency or department of the federal government of the United States.
+Following the University's grievance procedures shall in no way substitute for or impair the complainant's right to file an ADA complaint with the appropriate agency or department of the federal government of the United States.
 However, if the complainant does file a complaint with the federal government before this grievance procedure is completed, then the procedures stated above will be abrogated.

 10. Literature Distribution

 Literature (printed matter from single sheet fliers to books) from sources outside the campus may be distributed (free or for sale) on campus only with the prior approval in writing of the Dean of Student Development or the Dean of Residence Life.
 If such prior approval is not obtained, the literature may be confiscated and the distributor subject to sanctions.
-If the distributor is not a student, a warrant for his/her arrest may be sought; if a student, s/he may be subject to the discipline of the college.
+If the distributor is not a student, a warrant for his/her arrest may be sought; if a student, s/he may be subject to the discipline of the university.